CathrineVilain/Miniex5/README.md

 # miniex5
 So this miniex was the most challenging for me EVER!
 I found working with classes and objects very difficult and I ended up spending all my time trying to implement the classes and objects.
 I might as well say it right away; I failed, I did not make a game of any kind.
-After spending an entire day, I accomplished basically nothing.
+After spending an entire day coding, I accomplished basically nothing.

 What I have is 4 ellipses moving randomly along the y - axis.
 My initial idea was that you had to click on the ellipses in order to make them dissapear and when you've clicked on all of them the game is won!
 Hurray...
 I thought this was simple enough to match my very limited